State and Local Policy Database

 Public Lighting

-San Antonio’s Ordinance 2018-02-08-0079 complies with the International Dark-Sky Association’s Model Lighting Ordinance and applies to the City's Military Lighting Overlay District.
-The City’s standard procedure is to replace any light with an LED.
+San Antonio’s Ordinance 2018-02-08-0079 complies with the International Dark-Sky Association’s Model Lighting Ordinance, but applies only to the City's Military Lighting Overlay District.
+The City’s standard procedure is to replace any broken light with an LED.
 San Antonio’s municipal utility has entered into an outdoor lighting replacement contract.
-79% of streetlights have been converted to LED.
-Per the Climate Action & Adaptation Plan (CAAP), the city's goal is to convert 100% of the streetlights to LEDs by 2021.
+80% of streetlights have been converted to LED.

 Inclusive procurement